Dear Neighbors,

 My name is Carl Jackson.
 My wife Jodi and I have owned our home at 548 Desert West Drive since 2002.
 Before retiring I was a banker in New York City for over 30 years, where I negotiated, structured and monitored loans to ultra-high net worth individuals.

-I think the current board has done an excellent job managing the phase through covid, high inflation and the 2023 club lease increase & extension.
+I think the current board has done an excellent job managing the phase through covid, high inflation and the 2023 club lease increase & extension and Hurricane Hilary.
 It’s been a challenging time.

-I’m running for the board because I believe we are at a major inflection point that needs to be addressed:
+I’m running for the board because I believe we are at an inflection point that needs to be addressed:

-- Our oldest roofs were last replaced in 2005, over 20 years ago.
+- Our oldest roofs (flat portions) were last replaced in 2005, over 20 years ago.

-- Many of our seven pools will soon need a full re-plaster.
+- Some of our seven pools may soon need a full re-plaster.
 And to keep our utility costs down most pools are unheated, making them unusable at times despite the continuing need to pump and clean them.
+In short, our phase is looking run down.

 - To cut costs we reduced seeding; and by 2028/29 the state will require additional desert landscape which will have its own associated initial costs.

-- In the reserve study for 2026 a $186k reserve allocation is recommended of which $100k is for roofs and $60k is for pools.
+- In the reserve study for 2026 our reserve consultant recommends a $1.7 million reserve fund to offset our property's depreciation to get it back to its replacement value.
 While it’s true that reserve studies are conservative, this can’t be ignored.
-At present we have just $150k in the reserve which could be considered a bare minimum protection for unexpected events given the size of our 30-acre phase and 7 pools.
+At present we have $150k in the reserve, half of which should be considered a bare minimum protection for unexpected events given the size of our 30-acre phase and 7 pools.

 My proposals are simple and balanced:

-- Establish a five-year special assessment plan beginning at the end of 2026 to raise at least $200k annually, or $1M over the next five years to mainly address roofs and pools.
+- After a review & based on community input, establish a five-year special assessment plan beginning at the end of 2026 to raise up to $200k annually, or $1M over the following five years to mainly address roofs, painting, louvres, driveways, sidewalks, irrigation & pools.
 While this may feel like a financial burden it’s $3,226 per home on average per year.

 - Ensure that our regular assessments cover all our operating needs to visually improve our grounds.
-The recent 10% increase in assessments is a good start; however, the HOA was $40k over budget.
-A 10%-20% increase in the regular assessment may be necessary in 2026 to maintain the grounds to the level homeowners expect.
+The recent 10% increase in assessments is a good start.
+Whether a further increase in the regular assessment is needed is an open issue subject to community input.

 - Present the community the opportunity to consider converting 3 pools to community gathering areas (fill in pools) to save money over the medium term and ensure that at least 3 pools are always heated in the cooler months and in good repair.
 Converting pools will save electricity, pumping, chemicals & cleaning as well as the need for periodic re-plastering.
 We have three separate groups of pools: 1-3, 4-5, and 6-7.
 One pool from each group should be converted to demonstrate a common sacrifice while continuing to give all 62 homes pool access.
 This will require the support of at least 50% of all homeowners.
 If the community doesn’t want to convert pools, I would support spending the money to make all 7 pools attractive, more cost efficient, and usable.